 Pets Owners’ Perceptions of Deviant Behavior

-To determine a breed’s proclivity for behavioral problems, the researchers turned to the Canine Behavioral Assessment and Research Questionnaire (C-BARQ for short), a massive data base developed and maintained by University of Pennsylvania anthrozoologist James Serpell, one of the PLoS paper’s co-authors.
+To determine a breed’s proclivity for behavioral problems, the researchers turned to the Canine Behavioral Assessment and Research Questionnaire (C-BARQ for short), a massive database developed and maintained by the University of Pennsylvania anthrozoologist James Serpell, one of the PLoS paper’s co-authors.
 The C-BARQ is a web-based survey in which owners rate their dogs on nearly three dozen behaviors, most of them problematic.
 Thousands of dog owners have now participated in this on-going research project.
 (If you own a dog, you can take part in the U Penn C-BARQ studies.
 Just click here.)

 The McGreevy study was based on the C-BARQ profiles of 8,301 dogs representing 49 common breeds.
 The owner of each animal rated his or her pet on nearly three dozen irritating, disruptive, or destructive behaviors.
 These included aggression, persistent barking, chewing, stealing food, hyperactivity, “mounting,” escaping, and coprophagia (eating poop).

 The results were striking.
 Various combinations of height, weight, and head shape were significantly related to 90% of the negative C-BARQ behavioral traits.
 Further, in nearly all cases, the smaller the dogs, the more problematic behaviors their owners reported.
 Here are some examples.